 top of page

-Founded 1984 | Helping young children thrive by cultivating a stimulating and nurturing environment that takes into consideration the "whole" child
+At Burlington Children’s Space, we believe that young children thrive when their learning is cultivated within a stimulating and nurturing environment that takes into consideration the “whole” child.

-The Burlington Children’s Space is a private, nonprofit early education and childcare center governed by a volunteer Board of Directors.
 BCS originated in the 1980s with a citizens’ group that was concerned about childcare opportunities in the Burlington community after the closure of the Ethan Allen Child Care Center left many families scrambling for care.
 Childcare options were limited, especially for families of moderate to low-income levels.

 In the early 1980s, we received a grant from Burlington’s Department of Housing and Urban Development through the Mayor’s Youth Office.
 This grant covered the construction costs of converting part of the basement of Memorial Auditorium into a childcare facility.
 Architect Rolf Kielman designed the unique “village” setting, and construction was completed in June of 1984.
 BCS opened that same month with just 15 children and their families.